 - Opportunity to earn a $500 prize in 5 categories.

-- Showcase your project to leadership of IEEE Smart Village
+- Display your project to leadership of IEEE Smart Village

 - Introduce and solicit support for your project from IEEE and other funders